-FAQ Supplemental Retirement Beneficiary Form
+Supplemental Retirement Beneficiary Form FAQs

 Washington State University Retirement Plan (WSURP) participants also participate in the WSU Retirement Supplemental Plan.
 The benefit was designed to act as a “floor” to ensure that participants achieve at least a basic level of retirement income, provided they are at least age 62 with a minimum of 10 or more years or service with a Washington State Higher Education institution.
-Additional information about the Supplemental Retirement Plan can be found here.
+Additional information about the Supplemental Retirement Plan can be found the link here.

 No. The VIP is a voluntary plan that an employee has the ability to make voluntary contributions to for a future retirement benefit.
 At WSU, historically the VIP has been referred to as a SRA, and should not be confused with the Supplemental Retirement Plan.
 The beneficiaries you designate under your VIP plan are for the TIAA-CREF account; WSU is unable to use your TIAA-CREF beneficiary designations for the Supplemental Retirement Plan.